Memory Care Seattle

 Memory Care Facility Seattle

-What are the services and amenities found at Seattle Memory Care facilities with MyAFH?
 Most memory care communities offer the same services found in an assisted living setting, such as:

-• Semiprivate or private accommodations in an apartment-style suite with an en suite bathroom
+• Semiprivate or private accommodations in an apartment-style suite with an en-suite bathroom

 • Three daily meals served restaurant-style, plus snacks and beverages throughout the day

-• Housekeeping, personal laundry and linen services
+• Housekeeping, personal laundry, and linen services

 • Daily social and recreational activities, such as fitness classes, organized games, and escorted day trips